 - 24. The Council is required to determine arrangements which co-ordinate the admission process to all schools and academies for the year of entry.
 They must allow for parents to express up to three preferences and require them to apply to their own local authority.
-These must be considered equally and the eligibility for places will be determined using each schools admission criteria. - 25.
+These must be considered equally and the eligibility for places will be determined using each school's admission criteria. - 25.
 A pupil will be offered a single place which is the highest ranked school for which they are eligible.
 Where no place is available the child will be offered an alternative place. - 26.
-Although the mandatory requirement to co-ordinate in year was removed from September 2013 it is proposed that the Council reaffirms its commitment to continue to co-ordinate the admission arrangements during the school year and to seek the agreement of other admission authorities to continue to do so.
+The volume of year of entry applications continues to rise.
+The last two years were as follows: